wso2/docs-open-banking/en/docs/learn/api-security.md

  |Account Information Service Provider|Provides an online service by sharing information on payment accounts held by a payment service user with payment service providers.|
  |Payment Initiation Services Provider|Provides an online service to initiate a payment order at the request of the payment service user with respect to a payment account held at another payment service provider.|
  |Card-Based Payment Instrument Issuer|Issues card-based payment instruments that can be used to initiate a payment transaction from a payment account held with another payment service provider.|

+!!!tip
+    An API consumer can have one or more roles.
+For an example, if an API consumer provides application to view account information as well as to initiate a payment, the API consumers roles are **Account Information Service Provider** and **Payment Initiation Services Provider**.

 ###eIDAS
 The **electronic IDentification, Authentication and trust Services (eIDAS)** regulation provides unique identity schemas for individuals and businesses to access the publicly available online services in Europe.
 Among electronic Identification (eID) solutions, PSD2 recommends Qualified Website Authentication